-With reference to the next point in the religious system propounded to the Persians, we may remark, that when the prophet Isaiah (chap. xi.
-6, 7), in speaking of Cyrus, and God's charge to that monarch, says, "I am the Lord, and there is none else: I form the light and create darkness; I make peace and create evil," this is quite consistent with what Zoroaster taught: we have no right to make any observations on what fire-worship was before his time, or how it has become corrupted since.
+With reference to the next point in the religious system propounded to the Persians, we may remark, that when the prophet Isaiah (chap. xlv.
+6, 7), in speaking of Cyrus, and God's charge to that monarch, says, 'I am the Lord, and there is none else: I form the light and create darkness; I make peace and create evil,' this is quite consistent with what Zoroaster taught: we have no right to make any observations on what fire-worship was before his time, or how it has become corrupted since.
 We think there is the strongest evidence that this great philosopher taught only that which the law of Moses sanctioned, and that he was possessed of some authority to enable him to propagate his faith.
 He did not urge his religion by the sword, as Mohammed did, and hence we may ask, what was his position?
 A mean man he could not be, and we venture to suggest he could be no other than the prophet Daniel.
 We have been thus discursive, as many writers on Freemasonry point to Persia and the Magian religion for its origin, and numerous illustrations are brought forward in proof.
-All difficulty, we think, is cleared away, and its derivation from the Israelites is established, and this was part of the mysteries of the Magians, and which they dispersed throughout the world.
+All difficulty, we think, is cleared away, its derivation from the Israelites is established, this being part of the mysteries of the Magians, which they dispersed throughout the world.

 Mohammedanism being the state religion of Persia, there are but few followers of the ancient religion in that country.
 At Bombay, the Parsees, as they are designated in India, are a rich and powerful class, and they are proprietors of the greater part of the island.
-They are generous and splendid in the higher orders, and in the lower ranks of life industrious and intelligent; in both surpassing Hindoos or Mohammedans.
+They are generous and splendid among their higher ranks, and in the lower callings of life industrious and intelligent; in both surpassing Hindoos or Mohammedans.
 It is also worthy of remark that their private conduct in all relations of life is such as to cause a blush on the Englishman's face when the immoral and irreligious habits of his own countrymen are contrasted with those of the Parsees.
-It is some testimony for the simple faith taught by Zoroaster, that after twenty-four centuries his followers are the most peaceable, most orderly, and most humane among the subjects of the British Crown in India; the truly Masonic virtues of charity and beneficence are their constant practice: many Parsees are numbered among the Fraternity.
+It is some testimony for the simple faith taught by Zoroaster that, after twenty-four centuries, his followers are the most peaceable, most orderly, and most humane among the subjects of the British Crown in India; the truly Masonic virtues of charity and beneficence are their constant practice: many Parsees are numbered among the Fraternity.
+There is a Parsee Lodge at Bombay, and some Parsee merchants have entered Masonry in London Lodges.
+The value of Freemasonry in India cannot well be over-estimated, and its importance is rapidly being recognized.

-Rosetti, in his "Disquisitions on the Anti-papal Spirit of the Secret Societies that produced the Reformation," traces the Institution of Freemasonry to the ancient mysteries of Persia.
+Rosetti, in his 'Disquisitions on the Anti-papal Spirit of the Secret Societies that produced the Reformation,' traces the Institution of Freemasonry to the ancient mysteries of Persia.
 Mani, who was a native of that country, and well acquainted with the doctrines and secret practices of the Magi, attempted to amalgamate the Persian religion with Christianity.
 For this he was put to death by the King.
 It is not certain at what date he lived, but his doctrines were introduced into Europe in the third century.